-- The licence applicant confirms it has read and fully understands the current IFA Club Licensing Manual(s), Annexes, Templates, Application Form, Confidentiality Agreement and Contract and agree to abide by and comply with the requirements and conditions contained therein. - 2) The signatories have authority to enter into this agreement on behalf of the licence applicant by virtue of its own statutes, constitutions and rules and are the persons entitled to sign the contract. - The licence applicant confirms that all licensing documents submitted to the IFA are complete, accurate, up to date, duly certified where necessary and submitted in a timely manner.
+- 1) The licence applicant confirms it has read and fully understands the current IFA Club Licensing Manual(s), Annexes, Templates, Application Form, Confidentiality Agreement and Contract and agree to abide by and comply with the requirements and conditions contained therein. - 2) The signatories have authority to enter into this agreement on behalf of the licence applicant by virtue of its own statutes, constitutions and rules and are the persons entitled to sign the contract. - 3) The licence applicant confirms that all licensing documents submitted to the IFA are complete, accurate, up to date, duly certified where necessary and submitted in a timely manner.
 The licence applicant accepts that the licensor will base its decisions on the documentation submitted by the licence applicant to the Licensing Administration as part of the application only and that previous submissions, documents or information provided to the IFA for any other reason or as part of any other application will not be deemed to have fulfilled any of the licensing requirements herein unless otherwise agreed in writing between the parties herein. - 4) The licence applicant confirms that it fully authorises the Licensing Manager, the Licensing Administration and the decision-making bodies to examine all documentation pertaining to its application for a licence and appeal (if applicable) and for the Licensing Manager to seek clarification, further evidence, explanations and all other information from any relevant public authority or private body in accordance with national law.

-- 5) The licence applicant recognises that it is legally bound by the rules, statutes, articles and regulations of FIFA, UEFA, the Irish Football Association and the Northern Ireland Football League. - 6) The licence applicant agrees to respect at all times and recognises as legally binding the rules, statutes, articles, regulations, directives and decisions of FIFA, UEFA, the Irish Football Association and the Northern Ireland Football League as well as the jurisdiction of the Court of Arbitration for Sport (CAS) in Lausanne (Switzerland) as provided for in the articles of the UEFA Statutes. - 7) The licence applicant confirms that it will abide by and observe the Club Licensing Regulations of the IFA and the UEFA Club Licensing and Financial Fair Play Regulations, if applicable. - 8) The licence applicant understands that the Licensing Committee is empowered to take the first instance decision on its licence application and that the Licensing Appeals Body is empowered to take a final and binding decision on whether a licence is issued.
+- 5) The licence applicant recognises that it is legally bound by the rules, statutes, articles and regulations of FIFA, UEFA, the Irish Football Association and the Northern Ireland Football League. - 6) The licence applicant agrees to respect at all times and recognises as legally binding the rules, statutes, articles, regulations, directives and decisions of FIFA, UEFA, the Irish Football Association and the Northern Ireland Football League as well as the jurisdiction of the Court of Arbitration for Sport (CAS) in Lausanne (Switzerland) as provided for in the articles of the UEFA Statutes. - The licence applicant confirms that it will abide by and observe the IFA's Club Licensing Regulations and the UEFA Club Licensing and Financial Sustainability Regulations, if applicable.

+- 8) The licence applicant understands that the Licensing Committee is empowered to take the first instance decision on its licence application and that the Licensing Appeals Body is empowered to take a final and binding decision on whether a licence is issued.
 It accepts the powers of these two decision-making bodies as outlined in this Manual(s) and agrees to be bound by the decisions of these two decision-making bodies.
-The licence applicant further recognises and agrees that, in, evidence, or facts, not presented in line with the core process and not placed before the Licensing Committee will not be considered by the Licensing Appeals Committee when reaching its decision. - 9) The licence applicant confirms its reporting perimeter is defined in accordance with F.01. - The licence applicant confirms that it will be accountable for any consequences of an entity included in the reporting perimeter not abiding by and observing 5), 6) and 7) above. - The licence applicant confirms that it is legally based in the territory of the IFA and will play its home matches only within that territory.
-It accepts that a change in its designated stadium is subject to a decision of the competent body responsible for the respective competitions. - 12) The licence applicant confirms that it: - Has the right to use the name and brands of the club and agrees not to change the name of the club for advertising/promotional purposes; and - Agrees to accept no clauses in contracts with television, sponsors or other commercial partners that could restrict the club in its freedom of decision or affect its management. - 13) The licence applicant accepts that only members of the IFA as defined in this Manual can apply for and obtain a licence and that members
+The licence applicant further recognises and agrees that, in, evidence, or facts, not presented in line with the core process and not placed before the Licensing Committee will not be considered by the Licensing Appeals Committee when reaching its decision. - 9) The licence applicant confirms its reporting perimeter is defined in accordance with F.01. - 10) All revenues and costs related to each of the football activities listed in F.01 para.2 have been included in the reporting perimeter. - 11) All relevant information related to any change of its legal form, legal group structure (including ownership) or identity from the season preceding the start of the licence season have been reported to the IFA and UEFA. - 12) The licence applicant confirms that it will be accountable for any consequences of an entity included in the reporting perimeter not abiding by and observing 5), 6) and 7) above.